databricks/terraform-provider-databricks/docs/resources/secret_scope.md

 ## keyvault_metadata

-On Azure it's possible to create and manage secrets in Azure Key Vault and use Azure Databricks secret redaction & access control functionality for reading them.
-There has to be a single Key Vault per single secret scope.
+On Azure, it is possible to create Azure Databricks secret scopes backed by Azure Key Vault.
+Secrets are stored in Azure Key Vault and can be accessed through the Azure Databricks secrets utilities, making use of Azure Databricks access control and secret redaction.
+A secret scope may be configured with at most one Key Vault.

 -> **Warning** To create a secret scope from Azure Key Vault you need to use one of the [Azure-specific authentication methods](../index.md#special-configurations-for-azure).
 You can't create such secret scope using personal access token (PAT).